GoogleChrome/web.dev/src/site/content/en/handbook/writing-blog-posts/index.md

 technical articles often indirectly draw on other people's work.
-Perhaps you watched a conference talk or video, read some blog posts, and even asked many questions in a forum where someone gave you a lot of help.
+Perhaps you watched a conference talk or video, read some blog posts, and even asked questions in a forum where someone gave you help.
 Mentioning these sources strengthens your article.
 Referencing shows that you have done your research, gives readers the chance to find out more from other people, and ensures that other folks get credit for their work.

-If you directly quote or paraphrase someone, then you can link in the text.
+If you directly quote or paraphrase someone, then include a link in the text.
 If there is not a good place to add a link inline, add the piece to a resources or credits section at the end of the article.